ddegenaro/ddegenaro.github.io/_pages/teaching.md

 ### Brief introduction to Google Colab and PyTorch for building convolutional neural networks

+The basis of some guest lecturing I've done in Sarah Bargal's classes mentioned above.

 - [Getting started]({% post_url 2024-09-18-getting-started-pytorch %})
 - [Training a CNN]({% post_url 2024-09-18-mnist-cnn %})